alloba/book-of-hours-notes/books/Opening the Sky.md

 ## Description
 Opening the Sky

-An unusual recording of Verro's 'Opening the Sky', composed for the coronation of the New King, Henry IX.
+An unusual recording of Verro's 'Opening the Sky', composed for the coronation of [[King Henry IX|the New King]], Henry IX.
 The record bears the Suppression stamp EXPUNGE.
 ### Partial Study Description

 ### Study Complete Description